-The scoring criteria in this section are not intended to allow an Applicant to claim the maximum 99 points.
-An eligible Initial Application must have a minimum score of 65 points to be eligible.
+The scoring criteria in this section are not intended to allow an Applicant to claim the maximum 99-100 points.
+An eligible Initial Application must have a minimum score of 65 points (minimum score for Initial Applications in the PHA Set-Aside is 52 points) to be eligible.
 THDA will determine the score during the scoring review process.